ARCA.VISION

 Intelligence is hot-swappable.

 Why settle for one-size-fits-all security?
-The same proprietary eBPF engine that runs the Exfiltration Gate now hot-swaps its on-host SLM at the ioctl boundary — HIPAA, LATAM Health, DoD, Sovereign AI, Robotics, PII, Code Sentinel, or your own LoRA.
-Local SLM Governance with sub-2 ms context-aware latency.
+The same proprietary eBPF engine that runs the Exfiltration Gate now hot-swaps its on-host SLM at the ioctl boundary for compliance personas today, with more on the rack.
+Local SLM Governance.
 Zero downtime.
 Air-gap delivered.

 SECTION 01RACK · 8 BAYS · HOT-SWAP